officialrajdeepsingh/awesome-nextjs/README.md

 - [Better Auth](https://www.better-auth.com) - Framework-agnostic authentication and authorization framework for TypeScript.
 - [Permit.io](https://www.permit.io) - Authorization as a service solution for RBAC, ABAC, and ReBAC implementation.
 - [Stack Auth](https://stack-auth.com) - Open-source suite of tools for authentication and user management that you can implement in minutes.
 - [Scalekit](https://scalekit.com) - Add enterprise SSO (SAML, OIDC) and SCIM to your Next.js app without replacing your existing auth setup.
-Works with Firebase, Auth0, Cognito without rewrites.
+Works with Firebase, Auth0, and Cognito without rewrites.
 - [FusionAuth](https://fusionauth.io) - Modern, self-hosted Customer Identity and Access Management (CIAM) solution with a hybrid, single-tenant deployment, allowing you to develop and test anywhere.

 ## React Form